Friday, June 29, 2018

 sort of like words…little black squiggles and smudges.

-Back to flies, Bill Clinton had trouble with his.
+Back to flies, Clinton and Trump had trouble with theirs.

 I know this from my observation point on the wall